RarelyCharlie/rarelycharlie.github.io/_howto/transfer.md

 It's also OK to be willing to chat about any topic without restriction.
 In this case you don't need any list.
 But you should still make the decision not to have any list thoughtfully and in advance.

-### When your boundaries are crossed
+### When you need to transfer a chat
 When a chat goes beyond your personal boundaries, consider handing it over to another listener who has different boundaries.

+Also consider handing the chat over to another listener when the member feels you are not the right listener to help them.

 You need the member's consent and also the other listener's consent for this.
 Unfortunately 7 Cups' chat system does not directly support transferring chats, so there are many steps: